 New York hospital scores

 You can search this collection of U.S. government data to find out how Long Island hospitals, and a few in New York City, performed in various categories.
 Search by hospital or by category, and select any quality measure to compare all hospitals on that metric.
 Read more about the data here.
-[Data released in December 2014 by the U.S. Department of Health and Human Services]
+Data released on Oct.
+24, 2017, by the U.S. Department of Health and Human Services.

 Highest heart attack death rate

 - Phelps Memorial Hospital Assn15

 - St. Luke's Cornwall Hospital14.6

 - St. Joseph's Medical Center14

 Best communication with doctors

 - Northern Westchester Hospital83%

 Some hospitals are not listed in this database because they are exempt under the federal statute that provides for information collection.
 This was done because it was believed that their patient case-mix and cost structures would not be adequately reflected in the new system.